nial0003/e25-prog2/01-rest-api-and-spring-data-jpa/02-jpa-relations/exercises/00-setup.md

 # Seting up the project

 You will work on a project that demonstrates how to use JPA relationships in a Spring Boot application.
-Mores specifically how to use the `@ManyToOne`, and `@OneToMany` annotations.
+More specifically how to use the `@ManyToOne`, and `@OneToMany` annotations.
 But first, you need to set up the project.

 ## Step 1: Fork the repository
 Fork this repository [link](https://github.com/ek-osnb/spring-jpa-relations).